Shopify/pitchfork/docs/Application_Timeouts.md

 must be mounted with timeouts and applications must be prepared to handle network/server failures.

-== The Last Line Of Defense
+## The Last Line Of Defense

-The {timeout}[link:Unicorn/Configurator.html#method-i-timeout] mechanism
+The `timeout` mechanism in pitchfork is an extreme solution that should be avoided whenever possible.
-in unicorn is an extreme solution that should be avoided whenever possible.
-It will help catch bugs in your application where and when your application forgets to use timeouts, but it is expensive as it kills and respawns a worker process.
+It will help preserve the platform if your application or a dependency has a bug that cause it to either get stuck or two slow, but it is not a solution to such bugs, merely a mitigation.